fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

     :width: 720px
     :alt: Qwen2.5-0.5B QCFS SGLang offline-generation throughput

-    SGLang offline-generation throughput-memory Pareto frontiers; PP2/PP4 use the MCore global-batch grid.
+    SGLang offline-generation throughput-memory Pareto frontiers; PP2/PP4 use the MCore grid plus a capacity tail.

 The best TP1, DP2, DP4, TP2, PP2, PP4, and DP2 x TP2 frontier points reach
 15758.7, 18636.8, 25743.8, 9097.7, 12707.9, 10117.7, and 14355.1 generated
 tokens/s at G=2048, 16384, 32768, 8192, 1536, 2048, and 32768.
 None should be
 misread as per-GPU batch.
-The 13-point PP2/PP4 grids span 12.71--14.53/12.70--13.74 GiB.
-Their narrower horizontal ranges come from PP sharding plus the fixed 0.5 static pool, not from missing batch measurements.
+The MCore-matched PP2/PP4 base segments span 12.71--14.53/12.70--13.74 GiB.
+Their capacity tails continue to G=65536/49152 and plateau at 19.98/15.93 GiB.
+Larger G does not imply an equally large concurrent GPU batch.

 The two rightmost TP1 frontier points come from independent Engine grids at G=2176 and G=2048.
 Their medians are 15522.8 and 15758.7 tokens/s, while their